STUDENTS APPLYING FOR THE 2022 OT COHORT

 - Create an account with OTCAS.

 - Complete the OTCAS application and submit fees to OTCAS.
-All admission materials must be received, complete, and verified by OTCAS by the deadline.
+All admissions materials should be received and complete by OTCAS by the deadline.

 - Have all official transcripts sent to OTCAS.